 Director in the Last Call procedure for them [RFC3967].

-GXS> Yes the document is split to normative and informative references.
-Documents that are normative references to are in a clear state.
+Yes the document is split to normative and informative references.
+Documents that are normative references are in a clear state (no pending or downrevs).

 (1.i) Has the Document Shepherd verified that the document's IANA